-Seven Flawless Marketing Essentials - Part Three:People have changed the way that they absorb information, research products and services, make purchasing decisions, and share their views and experiences.
+Seven Flawless Marketing Essentials - Part Three:People have changed the way that they absorb information from online marketing efforts, research products and services, make purchasing decisions, and share their views and experiences.
 The customer has more power than ever, and tunes out traditional sales and marketing messages more and more frequently.
 But for some reason, businesses still rely on the same sales and marketing tactics that they have used for more than a decade.

 Changing the Way We Think of Marketing